-Your RMS PTO Welcome Coordinators Leah Press and Todd Shissler welcome you to Radnor Middle School!
+Your RMS PTO welcomes you to Radnor Middle School!

 We understand how challenging it is to move your family, particularly when you have been living in the same community and attending the same school district for a long period.
-The goal of our RMS PTO NEW FAMILIES WELCOMING COMMITTEE is to assist your family in the best way possible so you and your child(ren) immediately feel part of our community.
+One goal of our RMS PTO is to assist your family in the best way possible so you and your child(ren) immediately feel part of our community.
 We want to offer you information and support.